-We have all heard urban legends of sex toys buzzing away in a postal package or in luggage, humiliating the owner.
-While publicising your use of sex toys is generally inadvisable, the stigma attached to them has gradually dissipated over the last decade or so.
+We have all heard of urban legends of sex toys in a parcel post or in luggage that humiliates the owner.
+Although it is generally not advisable to let people know that you are using sex toys, their stigmatization has gradually dissipated over the past decade.

 Long-term couples who want to get out of a sexual rut.

 Upsetting the balance

-Alienating your partner
+Alienate your partner